Student Responsibility for Observing Policies

 Students enrolled as non-matriculants are subject to all University academic policies as enumerated in this section of the catalog.
 They must maintain good academic standing according to University scholarship standards.
-Continued low scholarship will result in the loss of registration privileges.
+Continued low scholarship will result in the loss of future registration privileges.

 Special Registration Privileges